How to make the most of Santorini

 The best time to visit, though, is early in the morning or out of season as it does get extremely busy; its popularity is understandable, being one of the most beautiful towns in the Mediterranean.

-If you'd prefer somewhere a little less crowded and a lot more authentic then try Pyrgos, where white-washed houses huddle around the ruins of a Venetian hilltop castle.
+If you'd prefer somewhere a little less crowded then try Pyrgos, where yet more white-washed houses huddle around the ruins of a Venetian hilltop castle.

-It's a delightful village to get lost in with a maze of narrow alleyways each calling you to walk on and see what's around the next corner.
+It's a delightful village to get lost in with a maze of narrow alleyways each calling you to walk down and see what's around the next corner.

 Hike Thirassia, Santorini's little sister

-After exploring Manolas, you'll hike across to the other side of the island and discover an abandoned cave house village, finishing up with a traditional late lunch before catching the boat back to Oia.
+After exploring Manolas, you can hike across to the other side of the island to see an abandoned cave house village, finishing up with a traditional late lunch before catching the boat back to Oia.

 Uncover ancient Akrotiri

-With designer boutiques and numerous souvenir, arts and craft shops, Fira is a shopaholic's paradise.
+With designer boutiques and numerous souvenir, arts and craft shops, Fira, the island's capital, is a shopaholic's paradise.

-While undeniably touristy it still has its charms.
+While undeniably popular it has its charms.
 Catch the cable car down to the harbour for a more laid back atmosphere or, to find out more about ancient Santorini, the Museum of Prehistoric Thera is a must.

 Take a wine tour

-As well as delicious cuisine, Santorini also produces some excellent wines and you'll find plenty of colourful places to eat and drink traditional fare.
+As well as delicious cuisine, Santorini also produces some excellent wines and you'll find plenty of lively, welcoming places to eat and drink traditional fare.

 If, however, you really want to learn more about the local wine as well as how to cook authentic dishes, why not join a wine and food tour like the one offered by Santorini Wine Adventures.
-It makes for a really entertaining introduction to Santorini's gastronomy.
+It makes for an enlightening and entertaining introduction to Santorini's gastronomy.